jonathanhefner/modelcontextprotocol/blog/content/posts/2025-12-xx-sampling-supports-tool-calls.md

 Here's the complete flow:

-1. An LLM (via an MCP client) calls a tool on your server.
+1. A host application's LLM calls a tool on your server.
 2. Your tool implementation needs LLM capabilities to do its job.
 3. Your server calls `sampling/createMessage` with the `tools` parameter.
-4. The client's LLM reasons and decides to call one of your tools.
+4. The LLM reasons and decides to call one of your tools.
 5. The response comes back with `stopReason: "toolUse"`.
 6. Your server executes the tool and gets a result.
 7. Your server calls `sampling/createMessage` again, including the tool result.